-"Intellectual property" includes all copyrightable works, inventions, and trade secrets.
+"Intellectual property" includes all copyrightable works, inventions, patents, trademarks, and trade secrets.

 "Copyright" is secured automatically when the work is created, and a work is created when it is fixed in a copy or recording for the first time.
 Copyright is a type of intellectual property protection that protects the manner in which an idea is expressed.
-Traditionally works of copyrightable scholarship include printed material (e.g. journal articles, textbooks, poems and reviews); works of art (e.g. paintings, sculpture, musical or dramatic compositions, choreographic works, and pictorial or graphic works); course materials (e.g. lecture notes, exams, class syllabi, workbooks, and laboratory manuals); and technical works (e.g. computer software or databases, audio and visual material, circuit diagrams, architectural and engineering drawings).
+Traditionally, works of copyrightable scholarship include printed materials (e.g. journal articles, textbooks, poems and reviews); works of art (e.g. paintings, sculpture, musical or dramatic compositions, choreographic works, and pictorial or graphic works); course materials (e.g. lecture notes, exams, class syllabi, workbooks, and laboratory manuals); and technical works (e.g. computer software or databases, audio and visual material, circuit diagrams, architectural and engineering drawings).
+Copyright protections and their enforcement are governed by national law on a country-by-country basis.

-An "invention" shall include but is not limited to any discovery, creation, process, composition of matter, article of manufacture, know-how, design, model, technological development, biological material, strain, variety, culture of any organism, or portion, modification, translation, or extension of these items, and any mark used in connection with these items.
+An "invention" shall include but is not limited to any discovery, creation, process, machine, composition of matter, article of manufacture, know-how, design, model, technological development, biological material, strain, variety, culture of any organism, or portion, modification, improvement, translation, or extension of these items, and any trademark or other mark used in connection with these items.
+An "invention" shall also include any creation or discovery subject to patent or trademark protection in the US or other jurisdiction having such patent or trademark laws.

 A "patent" is a legal instrument issued by the federal government, acting through the Patent Office that protects and preserves the intellectual property rights of the inventor and the University, and facilitates the transfer of intellectual property for commercialization and public benefit.
+The statutory categories of inventions under US law are new and useful processes, machines, manufactures, or compositions of matter, or new and useful improvements thereof.
+Patents are prosecuted before and issued by patent offices in individual countries or patent office organizations operating under multi-national agreements.
+Patentable inventions are governed by national law on a country-by-country basis, as is enforcement of patent rights.

 A "trade secret" is any valuable information that is not generally known and is subject to reasonable efforts to preserve confidentiality.
 Trade secrets are information that organizations keep secret to give them an advantage over their competitors.
+US state law governs trade secret protections and enforcement.